ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/indicators/retrieve.rst

     GET /v2/indicators/{indicatorType}/{indicator}

-For example, if you wanted to retrieve the Email Address ``bad@example.com``, you would use the following query:
+For example, if you wanted to retrieve the URL ``http://example.com/``, you would use the following query:

 .. code::

-    GET /v2/indicators/emailAddresses/bad@example.com
+    GET /v2/indicators/urls/http%3A%2F%2Fexample.com%2F

 JSON Response: